ShockEMP/google-homepage/readme.md

 This project is focusing on reconstructing a webpage and rebuilding it.
 I will be focusing on applying knowledge of developer tools and HTML.
+Through much confusion I've realized there are about a thousand ways to do the same thing.
+I did my best to combine techniques, keep things simple, and think smarter not harder.
+My first few versions were pointlessly complex and I scrapped a few ideas for being to complex.
+I think the final product is pretty clean